-If the interview is going in the direction of starting salary, there is often an embarrassed silence.
+When the interview goes in the direction of starting salary, there is often an embarrassed silence.
 This is not the time to be nervous.
 Convey a clear idea of what you want to earn.
 Your salary expectations should not be too low, but also not unreasonably high.
 How much are you worth?

 The right approach: this is how to earn more!

 Make sure you do adequate research before your interview about the standard market rates.
 This information should however not prevent you from demanding something else.
-A company is never focussed solely on paying the "sector average", instead it is planning to earn revenue through you.
-Therefore you should try to sell yourself as an investment and not as an expense factor.
+A company is never focused solely on paying the "industry average", instead it is planning to earn revenue through you.
+Therefore you should try to sell yourself as an investment and not as an expense.

 Tip - salary information in the job advertisement: in Austria it is obligatory to quote the minimum salary according to wage agreement in job advertisements.
-But don't let that intimidate you; in most cases the quoted rate is exceeded, according to qualification and experience.
+But don't let that intimidate you; in most cases the quoted rate is exceeded, based on qualifications and experience.